Missouri Public Records Search

 The state capital of Jefferson City, with 43,000 residents, had one murder or non-negligent homicide in 2014 and 133 violent crimes, including 101 aggravated assaults.
 Independence with 117,000 residents, had 3 murders and non-negligent homicides as well as 476 violent crimes and 304 aggravated assaults.
 Kansas City had 478 murders and non-negligent homicides, 5,800 violent crimes and 3,800 aggravated assaults in the same period.
 The 318,000 residents of St. Louis suffered 5,300 violent crimes, 159 murders and non-negligent homicides, and over 3,300 aggravated assaults that year.

-The Missouri State Highway Patrol is the repository for criminal records searches online.
+The Missouri State Highway Patrol is the repository for Missouri criminal records online searches.
 Any member of the public may perform a search for criminal records information on another person as long as the applicant can provide the name and birthdate or name and social security number of the individual for whom the information is sought.
 A fee applies to each search.
 Similar results may be found by searching on RecordsFinder.com.

 Missouri Court Records

-Court cases may be searched by last name and type (criminal, civil, etc) on RecordsFinder.com.
+Court cases may be searched by last name and type (criminal, civil, etc) through RecordsFinder.com's Missouri court records search tool.
 For pending cases, the state website also offers an option for receiving updates on activity on the case, such as future hearings or motions.

 Missouri Vital Records